 Clinical research has actually shown that, like geranium and lavender, peppermint essential oil is a spasmolytic; meaning that it helps relieve smooth muscle spasm and can calm the uterus.
 (3) The theory that peppermint is a uterine stimulant is simply not founded on science.
 In fact, just the opposite is true.
 When discussing the claim about peppermint decreasing the milk supply, an article published in the Iranian Journal of Pharmaceutical Research emphatically states that, “It has not been reported any data about toxic effects of using peppermint during pregnancy and breast feeding.”
 (4)

-Pregnant women can enjoy a wide range of benefits with the regular use of peppermint tea and essential oils, yet many are so afraid of the supposed side-effects, they avoid it like the plague!
+Pregnant women can enjoy a wide range of benefits with the regular use of peppermint tea and essential oils for pregnancy, yet many are so afraid of the supposed side-effects, they avoid it like the plague!
 A 2004 article published in the Complementary Therapies in Nursing Midwifery sums it up best.
 Comparing ginger, peppermint and cannabis the researchers discovered that, “Only ginger has been subjected to clinical trials among pregnant women, though all three herbs were clinically effective against nausea and vomiting in other contexts, such as chemotherapy-induced nausea and post-operative nausea.

 While safety concerns exist in the literature for all three herbs with regards to their use by pregnant women, clinical evidence of harm is lacking.”
 (5) As Eastern Virginia Medical School researchers put it, “The use of peppermint oil for pregnancy and breast-feeding is considered likely safe by the National Institute of Health on their educational website Medline Plus.
 This is based on the classification of peppermint oil as a food additive, which is generally recognized as safe (GRAS) according to the the Food and Drug Administration.”
-(6) The bottom line, when it comes to peppermint side effects, they are not clinically proven.
+(6) The bottom line, when it comes to peppermint side effects, essential oils for pregnancy are not clinically proven.

 Myth #3: Frankincense Stimulates Uterine Blood Flow, Can Cause Menstruation and Miscarriage